free downloadable dj sound effects

 Home: Paris, France

 Louis-Claude Daquin (1694 – 1772) was a French composer of Jewish birth writing in the Baroque and Galant styles.
 He was a virtuoso organist and harpsichordist.
 He was born in Paris, to a converted Jewish family from Carpentras originating from Italy (where their name was D'Acquino).
 One of his great-uncles was a professor of Hebrew at the College de France.
 Daquin was a musical child prodigy, for he performed for the court of King Louis XIV at the age of six.
-He was for a while a pupil of Louis Marchand.
-At the age of 12, he became organist at the Sainte-Chapelle, and in the following year took a similar post at the church of the Petit St. Antoine.

 Claude Debussy